CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/powershell/ps-remoting-exception.md

 ## Description

-The exception thrown when access is denied to a host when attempting to executing scripts over WinRM.
+The exception thrown when access is denied to a host when attempting to execute scripts over WinRM.

 There are multiple reasons that this exception can be thrown: